 Types Of Kitchen Exhaust Fans

 An exhaust fan can be a ducted fan or a ductless range hood.
-The ducted ventilation system pulls out the hot air from the kitchen and pushes it out of the house in the open air.
+The ducted exhaust fan pulls out the hot air from the kitchen and pushes it out of the house in the open air.
 A ductless range hood takes in the kitchen air, filters it, and then sends back fresh air into the kitchen.

 Let us now discuss some of the most common types of kitchen exhaust fans.